Green liquid filled padmounted transformer roped off for testing

 Leak Test

-A Maddox liquid filled substation transformer awaiting shipment.
+A Maddox liquid filled transformer awaiting shipment

 Applied Potential